beargiles/pgopenssltypes/doc/pgopenssltypes.md

 + X509: digital certificate [RFC 5280](https://tools.ietf.org/html/rfc5280)

++ X509_NAME: subject and issuer names.
+These are a collection of key-value pairs. (partially implemented)

 + PKCS12: keystore.
 Not currently implemented.
 [RFC 7292](https://tools.ietf.org/html/rfc7292).
 This is the only type that is not accessed as a PEM text value.

 + PKCS8: keystore for private certificate keypairs [RFC 5280](https://tools.ietf.org/html/rfc5280)